 I am proudly part Newfoundlander.
 I’ve kissed the cod and been “screeched-in”.
-My Grandfather lived there all of his life and I was very fortunate to be able to visit this unique part of Canada quite often.
+My Grandfather lived in Newfoundland all of his life and I was very fortunate to be able to visit this unique part of Canada quite often.
 The province has some amazing photography-worthy-scenery and a lot of humour too.

 Cape Spear – just 15 minutes outside of St. John’s this is the most eastern point in Canada, and it is a great lookout point for whale-watching.
 A lighthouse sits atop the cliff warning the ships of the dangerous rocks nearby.
 Great walking paths allow you to explore and enjoy this site for hours.

 Torbay, Newfoundland – A foggy day just outside of St. John’s.

 St. John’s, Newfoundland – The capital of the province.
 The cannons that remain in place once protected this city from unwanted ships entering the narrows.

 The Narrows – You can see here how little room ships had to enter here while under cannon fire.
 Cargo ships still pass through this narrow strip of water and the harbour is still one of the most important to Canada.